JasonRawlins/Gedcom/README.md

 There are five distinct records here.
 1. The INDI record itself.
-2. The INDI record has four properties: NAME, SEX, FAMC, and BIRT.
+2. The INDI record has four sub records: NAME, SEX, FAMC, and BIRT.
-3. The NAME record has three properties: GIVN, SURN, and SOUR.
+3. The NAME record has three sub records: GIVN, SURN, and SOUR.
-4. The SEX record has one property: SOUR.
+4. The SEX record has one sub record: SOUR.
-5. The FAMC record has no properties.
+5. The FAMC record has no sub records.
-6. The BIRT record has two properties: DATE, PLAC
+6. The BIRT record has two sub records: DATE, PLAC

 An object-oriented representation of this data might look something like this: